JP public Policy

 In a lot of ways, the pandemic has been a national case study for the role of public policy — it is clear that JP can’t deliver on our mission of disrupting generational poverty for single moms and their children without this ingredient.

 Centering Public Policy Within JP

-Across the board, we are committed to mobilizing and centering the voices and experiences of JP moms and alumni because we believe empowered moms are the future.
-This includes ensuring they aren’t only invited to tables of power but are supported to author their own agendas.
+Specifically, we are committed to mobilizing and centering the voices and experiences of JP moms and alumni because we believe empowered moms are the future.
+This includes ensuring they aren’t only invited to tables of power but also are supported to author their own agendas.
 Collective work is necessary to help our moms transform their families and their communities while shifting the national conversation around economic mobility for the most marginalized and overlooked.